nppo/infra/README.md

 # infra
 Terraform code for SURFedushare

-## How does it work?
-Terraform checks your defined infrastructure against the current infrastructure.
-It will apply those changes to the running infrastructure to reflect your configuration.

 ## Prerequisites
 Make sure you have installed terraform.
 Follow the instructions at [the terraform website](https://learn.hashicorp.com/terraform/getting-started/install.html).
 Make sure the terraform version is compatible with the version defined in the terraform block in the `main.tf` file of the environment you want to configure.
-We currently request terraform `~> 0.63`.

 ### AWS
 We are running our platform on Amazon Web Services (AWS).